PerlanProject/website/wordpress/wp-content/plugins/fg-drupal-to-wp/README.txt

 == Upgrade Notice ==

-= 2.38.1 =
+= 2.39.0 =
-Fixed: Media containing % were not imported
+New: Check if we need the Geodata add-on
-Fixed: The Metatag add-on warning was not displayed for Drupal 8 databases
+Tested with WordPress 5.7.1